Unboxed-Software/solana-course/content/token22-on-chain.md

 pub const VAULT_AUTH_SEED: &str = "vault_authority";
 pub const STAKE_ENTRY_SEED: &str = "stake_entry";
 ```

-We define four different constants here.
-Each one is a different seed for a different PDA.

 Now, we'll define two data structs that will define the data of two different accounts our program will use to hold state.
 The `PoolState` and `StakeEntry` accounts.